zorellon/ScreenStream/README.md

 # ScreenStream
-Building a screen sharing platform
+Building a screen sharing platform with React/Redux